When Chemotherapy Is Used

 Up to 90% of people with lung cancer have non-small-cell lung cancer.
 You may have chemo either before or after surgery for NSCLC.
 Even if your doctor has taken out your tumor and you’ve had radiation therapy, it helps to kill cancer cells that may have spread to other parts of your body.

 NSCLC chemotherapy usually includes a combination of cisplatin and carboplatin plus either docetaxel (Taxotere), gemcitabine (Gemzar), paclitaxel (Taxol), pemetrexed (Alimta), or vinorelbine (Navelbine).
-If your cancer returns after your first course of chemo, you may need another round of treatments.
+If your cancer returns after your first course of chemo, a different chemo may or may not be recommended or helpful.

 Chemo Treatments: What to Expect